symfony-cmf/create-bundle/README.md

         # set this to true if you want to develop hallo and edit the coffee files
         use_coffee: true|false

+In the cmf sandbox we did a little hack to not trigger coffee script compiling.
+In config.yml we make the coffee extension configurable.
 Now if the parameters.yml sets ``coffee.extension`` to ``\.coffee`` the coffeescript is compiled and the coffee compiler needs to be installed.
 If you set it to anything else like ``\.nocoffee`` then you do not need the coffee compiler installed.

-The default values for the three parameters are: coffee.bin: /usr/local/bin/coffee coffee.node: /usr/local/bin/node
+The default values for the three parameters are:

+    coffee.bin: /usr/local/bin/coffee
+    coffee.node: /usr/local/bin/node
     coffee.extension: \.coffee